WhyDRS/DUNA-docs/docs/discord/meetings.md

 # Biweekly Meetings

-We currently have two bi-weekly meetings held [in our Discord](https://mee6.xyz/i/xyGz2buGJR) based on an availability poll.
+We currently have two weekly meetings held [in our Discord](https://mee6.xyz/i/xyGz2buGJR) based on an availability poll.
 You can join all discussions (which are recorded) in the Discord event meeting channel.

 ## Wednesdays